-Title XI NCO - Instructor/Writer (Oct 2006) Assigned to TRADOC TASS Region G:
+Instructor/Writer assigned to TRADOC TASS Region G

-Instructor for Initial Entry Level Courses in the field of Ordnance Maintenance.
-Responsible for reviewing POIs and training schedules for accuracy, identifying equipment and material shortages and arranging for equivalent training with the properly submitted addendum.
-Responsible for controlling test materials and the conduct of instruction IAW current TRADOC Regulations.
+Instructor for Initial Entry Level courses in the field of Ordnance Maintenance; responsible for reviewing POIs and training schedules for accuracy, identifying equipment and material shortages and arranging for equivalent training with the properly submitted addendum; responsible for controlling test materials and the conduct of instruction IAW current TRADOC Regulations.

 Serves as an Instructor/Writer for 91D10, 91D30, 91B10 and SAMS-E courses; ensures approved POIs are doctrinally correct and recommends changes through the chain of command; administers tests while enforcing the student honor code; accounts for his students; identifies and requests materials and equipment to support training; maintains accountability and serviceability of Unit's TDA and support assigned equipment valued at over 15 million dollars to Army Standard or better; maintains control and accountability of all assigned tools and equipment; instructs additional courses as required to meet Army mobilization requirements.

-Functions as an instructor with the ROTC Committee, Chaplain Basic Officer Leader Course Committee, and Basic Rifle Marksmanship Range Committee for Initial Entry Training (IET) Soldiers, National Guard, Reserve, and Active Duty units; provides processing of Initial Entry Training Soldiers in all activities for reception battalion; responsible for personnel management, processing of IET Soldiers in accordance with the U.S. Army and Fort Jackson regulations; processing and preparing Soldiers for Basic Combat Training (BCT).
+Functions as an instructor with the ROTC Committee, Chaplain Basic Officer Leader Course Committee, and Basic Rifle Marksmanship Range Committee for Initial Entry Training (IET) Soldiers, National Guard, Reserve, and Active Duty units; provides processing of Initial Entry Training Soldiers in all activities for reception battalion; responsible for personnel management, processing of IET Soldiers in accordance with the U.S. Army and Fort Jackson regulations; processes and prepares Soldiers for Basic Combat Training (BCT).

 Serves as an Instructor; provides technical training for over 820 reclassification Soldiers annually; develops, maintains, and updates course material; conducts remedial training, examinations, and evaluations of Soldiers for the purpose of awarding the Military Occupational Specialty (MOS) 88M; ensures accountability and positive control of test materials protecting the integrity of examinations; maintains accountability of computers and related equipment valued in excess of $17,000,000.00; responsible for the health, welfare, and supervision of all guest instructors.

-Serves as a Training Developer for the Leadership Development Section, Training Development and Integration Division, Directorate Of Training (DOT).
-Analyzes, designs, develops, and validates training products and resourcing documents for the Basic Officer Leaders Course (BOLC), Signal Captains Career Course (SCCC), Provincial Reconstruction Team (PRT), BDE S-6, BN S-6, Signal Pre Command and Signal Digital Master Gunners course (S-DMG) using the Systems Approach to Training (SAT) process for Active and Reserve Component personnel to perform critical tasks identified within their MOS/AOC.
-Supports an annual class load of 500 students.
+Serves as a Training Developer for the Leadership Development Section, Training Development and Integration Division, Directorate Of Training (DOT); analyzes, designs, develops, and validates training products and resourcing documents for the Basic Officer Leaders Course (BOLC), Signal Captains Career Course (SCCC), Provincial Reconstruction Team (PRT), BDE S-6, BN S-6, Signal Pre Command and Signal Digital Master Gunners course (S-DMG) using the Systems Approach to Training (SAT) process for Active and Reserve Component personnel to perform critical tasks identified within their MOS/AOC; supports an annual class load of 500 students.

 M1A1 and M1A2 Instructor/Writer

-Serves as an Instructor/Writer for the Engineer Basic Officer Leadership Course (EBOLC) class at the United States Army Engineer School with a daily strength of three cadre and 70 students with an annual load of over 800 students; coordinates and synchronizes logistical and administrative support among numerous support agencies to facilitate student training; acts as a mentor and counselor, and establishes standards of conduct and accountability to newly commissioned officers; supervises and refines physical readiness training.
+Serves as an Instructor/Writer for the Engineer Basic Officer Leadership Course (EBOLC) class at the United States Army Engineer School with a daily strength of three cadre and 70 students and an annual load of over 800 students; coordinates and synchronizes logistical and administrative support among numerous support agencies to facilitate student training; acts as a mentor and counselor, and establishes standards of conduct and accountability to newly commissioned officers; supervises and refines physical readiness training.